hpsaturn/esp32s3-linux/README.md

 devmem 0x60004004 32 2 # (drive gpio1 high)
 ```

-For other GPIO be carefoul the syntax and the addressing, for instance for the LilyGO TTGO T7S3 board and its LED, the GPIO is the IO17, then you should be pass the number in hexadecimal, like this:
+For other GPIO be careful the syntax and the addressing, for instance for the LilyGO TTGO T7S3 board and its LED, the GPIO is the IO17, then you should be pass the number in hexadecimal, like this:

 ```bash
 devmem 0x60004020 32 0x20000 # (ouput enable for GPIO 17)